wachin/wps-office-all-mui-win-language/README.md

 | 11.1.0.11723 | ©2024   | ✔             |               |         |        |

-WPS Office brings the four programs:
+WPS Office 11.1.0.xxxxx brings the four programs:

 Writer
 Presentation
 Spreadsheet
 PDF

 In 11.1.0.11711 version WPS Office have the programs in same window:

 ![](vx_images/20240212-080056-WPS-Office-11.1.0.11711-amd64.png)

-# DOWNLOAD
+# WPS Office Chinese version has language selector button

 You must download the Chinese version 11.1.0.xxxxx because it has the language switcher button enabled: